kyma-project/cli/README.md

 ## kymactl as a kubectl plugin

-To follow this section a kubectl version of 1.12.0 or later is recommended.
+To follow this section a kubectl version of 1.12.0 or later is required.

 A plugin is nothing more than a standalone executable file, whose name begins with kubectl- .
 To install a plugin, simply move this executable file to anywhere on your PATH.

-Rename a `kymactl` binary to `kubectl-kymactl` and place it anywhere in your PATH:
+Rename a `kymactl` binary to `kubectl-kyma` and place it anywhere in your PATH:

 ```bash
 sudo mv ./kymactl /usr/local/bin/kubectl-kyma